-Being accepted to an Ivy League college is something some students work toward all their lives—but there’s more to gaining admission to these schools than good grades and a long list of extracurriculars.
+The Ivy League is made up of eight elite private colleges, all of which are based in the Northeast.
+Being accepted to an Ivy League college is something some students work toward all their lives — but there’s more to gaining admission to these schools than good grades and a long list of extracurriculars.

-With admission rates getting tougher every year (averaging 7.2% in 2020 compared to 13.9% in 2010) there’s a heightened sense of competition among top students in high schools across the country and around the world.
+With admission rates now hovering in the 3.4% to 5% range, there’s a heightened sense of competition among top students in high schools across the country and around the world.

 What Are the Different Ivy League Schools?

-While Ivy League colleges have much in common, each school has its own unique reputation and characteristics that attract different kinds of students.
+Named for their ivy-covered campuses, the eight private colleges that make up the Ivy League have many things in common.
+However, each school has its own unique reputation and characteristics that attract different kinds of students.
+Here’s a closer look at these top-ranked schools.

 Located in Providence, Rhode Island, Brown is known for its humanities programs as well as its Warren Alpert Medical School.
-Its open curriculum allows for a relatively freeform educational model where students are encouraged to take classes they like without having to accumulate certain requirements, and gives students the option of taking as many classes as they want on the basis of pass-fail.
+Its open curriculum allows for a relatively free-form educational model where students are encouraged to take classes they like without having to accumulate certain requirements.
+Brown also gives students the option of taking as many classes as they want on the basis of pass-fail.

-Located in New York City, Columbia is the most diverse Ivy with 70% of undergraduates identifying as students of color, and has the highest percentage of international students at any Ivy League, with 17% of its student body coming from foreign countries.
+Located in New York City, Columbia is one of the most diverse Ivy League schools with 46% of undergraduates identifying as students of color.
+It also has one of the highest percentages of international students at any Ivy League, with 13% of its student body coming from foreign countries.
 This cosmopolitan college is host to renowned business, journalism, and law schools, and requires students to adhere to its core curriculum, which focuses largely on liberal arts.

 Located in Ithaca, New York, Cornell is one of the largest Ivy League universities, occupying a sprawling campus in this scenic upstate town.
 Known for its agriculture and engineering schools, Cornell also has strong Greek life and a wide range of athletic programs.

-Located in Hanover, New Hampshire, Dartmouth is the most rural of the Ivies, drawing a student body interested in the outdoors and Greek life—58% of students participate in sororities or fraternities.
+Located in Hanover, New Hampshire, Dartmouth is the most rural of the Ivies, drawing a student body interested in the outdoors and Greek life — around 60% of students participate in sororities or fraternities.
 Its somewhat smaller student body allows for more one-on-one attention in classes and a strong sense of community on campus.

 Located in Cambridge, Massachusetts, Harvard encourages students to take a wide range of courses through their general education requirements, which allows students to broaden their interests and take advantage of intellectual curiosities.
 The school has 12 residential houses that seek to foster a sense of community in an otherwise imposing setting.